Top of main content

 Finally, we should note that this is meant as a brief overview of a robust body of laws on the subject.
 You should always seek the advice of qualified tax and legal counsel prior to investing in U.S. real estate.

-At HSBC Private Banking, we work with families and individuals around the world on the full range of their wealth planning needs.
+At HSBC Private Bank, we work with families and individuals around the world on the full range of their wealth planning needs.
 With experts on the ground in key markets around the world, we are continuously monitoring new developments, opportunities, and changes to tax laws and regulations that may impact how you invest.
 As you look to the U.S. for investment opportunities, our dedicated team of Wealth Planners will work closely with you, together with your legal and tax advisors, to develop solutions that make the most of your wealth.

 Contact your Relationship Manager to be put in touch with one of our wealth planning experts.